5 Tips to Make the Holidays More Enjoyable for a Loved One with Dementia

 If you are celebrating with your loved one at a care facility this year, there are many ways that you can bring holiday cheer.
 Visitors will be welcomed, especially to reminisce, but you may want to set a schedule for one-on-one time or just a few family members per day.

-At Story Cottage in Indianapolis, private rooms are provided to share meals or host gatherings with your loved one.
+At Story Cottage, private rooms are provided to share meals or host gatherings with your loved one.
 Story Cottage also hosts planned activities for residents with the smallest patient-to-caregiver ratio in the city (4:1).
 These activities are a great way to spend time celebrating the holidays while still allowing your loved one to remain in their familiar setting.

-Here at Story Cottage at Meridian Hills, Indianapolis, we look forward to celebrating the holidays with you and your loved one.
+At our Story Cottage locations in Indianapolis and Carmel, we looks forward to celebrating the holidays with you and your loved one.
 Contact us today to learn more about our unique residence!